Who Joined the Gathering?

 The results of this exercise revealed several important themes:

-Centring Community: Most participants identified most strongly as "community members."
+Centring Community: Most participants identified most strongly as "community members".
 This aligns with our core mission of centring community perspectives in everything we do.

 Merging Roles: To a slightly lesser extent, the check-in results show that people identified with the label ‘researcher’ and the perspective of their own ‘lived experience’.
 This resonates with our belief that no matter our job titles or status in society, we all have lived experience and are all members of a community.
 It also indicates many community members do see themselves as researchers, supporting our belief that research can be led by communities rather than just taking place in a university.